 Water, water everywhere!
-Working out in the water is one of the most therapeutic activities one can take part in.
+Working out in the water is one of the most therapeutic activities.
 Water aerobics builds cardio, strength and resistance all while being easy on the joints and in a cool and relaxing atmosphere!
-Here are the top 10 benefits of water aerobics.
+Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - Build endurance – Unlike traditional weights, which require the human body to push and pull against the weight plus gravity, water resistance is a more natural resistance which requires the body to strain through the water rather than against it.